dahas/H.exe/README.md

 # Hexe

-The purpose of Hexe is to rebrand the "electron.exe" in a simple manner.
+The purpose of Hexe is to rebrand executables compiled with NodeJS (like: nexe, pkg, electron) in a simple manner.
 It is a GUI that uses Electrons "rcedit" in the background.

 ## Setup